thaliaarchi/notes/wspace/syntax_recovery.md

 the push.
 Since the start of the `push` cannot be determined by scanning backwards, skip this line and resume parsing on the next line.

+## Disconnected labels

+Collect all labels defined up until the syntax error and attempt to resume parsing at any position that would be a valid `call`, `jmp`, `jz`, or `jn` to that label.

+Collect all call and jump targets for which a label has not been defined up until the syntax error and attempt to resume parsing at any position that would be a valid label.

 ## Undefined instructions

 Since the Whitespace instruction prefix tree is not full, there are some